cvillecsteele/lein-git-version/README.md

 # lein-git-version

-A Leiningen plugin to obtain a version identifier from git, using:
+I'm a big fan of DRY.
+I already have version information in git for my projects.
+Remembering to maintain that information in my project.clj is a PITA.
+So...
+Here's a Leiningen plugin to obtain a version identifier from git, using:

     git describe --match 'v*.*' --abbrev=4 --dirty=**DIRTY**